 This is where the right business insurance coverage can help.
 Contractor insurance is designed to help protect you and your business against everyday risks that contractors may face.
 At Federated, each policy is specifically customized to your business so you can get the appropriate coverage.

 As important as insurance is, it’s also vital to avoid potential losses and liabilities by taking steps to protect yourself.
-Our tips to minimize risk for contractors range from jobsite safety to cyber security and can help give you peace of mind so you can focus on the job at hand.
+The tips below can help minimize risk for contractors and give you peace of mind so you can focus on the job at hand.

 Ensure you and your employees have proper protection